Skip to main content

 Select training data

-The training data consist of five different types of plastic as mentioned earlier.
+The training data consists of five different types of plastic as mentioned earlier.

 To acquire the data needed from each class to train the model we will manually select areas in Pixel Explore.
 Select the Selection tool “Rect” that will make rectangular areas.